bleonheart/Leonheart-Catalog/utility/termsofservice.md

 # Terms of Service (TOS) Agreement

-This Terms of Service ("Agreement") is entered into by and between Leonheart ("Provider," "we," "us," or "our") and the user ("User," "you," or "your").
-By accessing or using our non-refundable virtual piece of code ("Product"), you agree to be bound by this Agreement.
+This Terms of Service ("Agreement") constitutes a legally binding contract between Leonheart ("Provider," "we," "us," or "our") and the user ("User," "you," or "your").
+By accessing or utilizing our non-refundable virtual piece of code ("Product"), you expressly agree to adhere to and be bound by the terms outlined in this Agreement.

-### 1. License
+## 1. License

-The Provider grants the User a non-exclusive, non-transferable license to use the Product for personal or commercial purposes.
-This license is limited to the terms specified in this Agreement and does not constitute ownership of the Product.
+The Provider grants the User a non-exclusive, non-transferable license to employ the Product for personal purposes.
+This license is contingent upon the conditions detailed in this Agreement and does not confer ownership of the Product.

-### 2. Ownership
+## 2. Ownership

-The Provider retains all rights, title, and interest in and to the Product, including all intellectual property rights.
-User acknowledges that no transfer of ownership is made by purchasing the Product.
+All rights, title, and interest in and to the Product, including intellectual property rights, remain the exclusive property of the Provider.
+The act of purchasing the Product does not constitute a transfer of ownership.

-### 3. Payment and Refunds
+## 3. Payment and Refunds

-All purchases of the Product are non-refundable.
-User agrees to pay the specified amount for the Product, and no refunds will be provided.
+All transactions involving the Product are deemed final and non-refundable.
+Upon acquiring the Product, you are in agreement with the specified payment amount, and no refunds will be provided.

-### 4. Support
+## 4. Support

 The Provider will make reasonable efforts to provide support for the Product.
-Support is provided at the sole discretion of the Provider and may be subject to additional fees.
+However, the provision of support is entirely at the discretion of the Provider and is provided free of charge.
+Users must request support as needed.

-### 5. Warranty Disclaimer

-The Product is provided "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.

-### 6. Limitation of Liability
+## 6. Limitation of Liability

-In no event shall the Provider be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues.
+The Provider shall not be held liable for any indirect, incidental, special, consequential, or punitive damages, nor for any loss of profits or revenues.

-### 7. Contact Information
+## 7. Contact Information

-For questions about this Agreement, please contact us at discord under the username @liliaplayer.
+For inquiries related to this Agreement, please contact us on Discord under the username @liliaplayer.

-By accessing or using the Product, you acknowledge that you have read, understood, and agree to be bound by this Agreement.
+By accessing or utilizing the Product, you acknowledge that you have thoroughly read, comprehended, and willingly agreed to abide by the terms stipulated in this Agreement.